Alma and How She Got Her Name: Reception and awards

 The book was generally well reviewed.
 It received starred reviews from Publishers Weekly, which called the book "a winner" and School Library Journal, where reviewer Daryl Grabarek summarized the book as, "a beautifully illustrated, tender story to be shared with all children."
 In a positive review, Julia Smith writing in Booklist praised the illustrations, "Martinez-Neal brings her gentle story to life through beautiful graphite- and colored-pencil artwork set against cream-colored backgrounds."

-The book was a recipient of a 2019 Caldecott Honor for its illustrations, with the committee writing how "Martinez-Neal uses smudgy graphite and colored pencil to convey a soft palette that gently transports readers into Alma’s rich ancestral past."
+The book received a Caldecott Honor in 2019 for its illustrations, with the committee writing how "Martinez-Neal uses smudgy graphite and colored pencil to convey a soft palette that gently transports readers into Alma’s rich ancestral past."
 Martinez-Neal expressed her pride as a Peruvian in winning the award and that the achievement of winning the Caldecott was a "recognition for all the years it took to get here, to develop the work, to find my voice ... including those years when I felt I didn’t know what I was doing."